 This engineering qualification provides a specialist work-related programme of study that covers the key knowledge, understanding and practical skills required in the engineering sector.

-There are a choice of three different pathways that offers particular specialist emphasis through specialist units.
+There are a choice of two different pathways that offers particular specialist emphasis through specialist units.

 - Electrical and Electronic Engineering (HNC)

 - Mechanical Engineering (HNC)

 During the course you will study mandatory units in engineering design, engineering maths and engineering science.
 You will develop knowledge and undertake a range of projects mixed with academic theory, creating highly skilled and motivated individuals that have the opportunity to progress into a broad range of engineering careers.

 If you are working within the engineering field or have ambitions of working in this area in a professional, managerial, or technical capacity, then these courses are for you.